 Government Pension Offset – How Does It Work?

 The GPO applies to spouses who qualify for both a government pension based on their own non-Social Security-covered employment and a Social Security spousal benefit.
 The GPO reduces Social Security spousal benefits by two-thirds of the pension from non-covered government employment.
 For example, a monthly civil service pension of $600 will result in a $400 reduction of the Social Security spousal benefit (2/3 of 600=400).
 Therefore, an individual eligible for a monthly $500 spouse’s, widow’s or widower’s benefit would receive $100 per month (500-400=100).

-In December, 2013 almost 615,000 Social Security beneficiaries or about one percent of all Social Security beneficiaries had spouse’s, widow’s or widower’s benefits reduced because of the GPO.
-Of these, 56 percent were spouses, 44 percent were widows or widowers, and 81 percent were women.
+In 2014, almost 630,000 Social Security beneficiaries or about 9.7 percent of all Social Security spouse’s, widow’s or widower’s beneficiaries had their benefits reduced because of the GPO.
+Of these, 55 percent were spouses, 45 percent were widows or widowers, and 81 percent were women.
 For approximately 74 percent of those with benefits reduced by the GPO, the offset was large enough to bring the Social Security benefit to zero.